oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/Auth_Mechanisms_in_OCI.md

 ## Session token-based authentication
 Follow below steps to use Session token-based authentication -
-1. You could use below command to create config inside the container.
+1. Use below command to create config inside the container.
 This is needed to generate session token.
 You can skip this step, if you already have a valid config(with API key) and uploaded the public key to OCI for a user.
-In that case, you can copy the config file inside the container at /cd3user/.oci
+In that case, you can copy the config file and private API Key inside the container at /cd3user/.oci
    <br>```oci setup config```

       <img width="509" alt="Screenshot 2024-01-04 at 4 43 08 PM" src="https://github.com/oracle-devrel/cd3-automation-toolkit/assets/103508105/d97b6407-8032-40a3-a5d1-98778be867af">